assemble/grunt-assemble-contextual/README.md

 ## Other grunt-assemble plugins

-{%= related(verb.related.list, {remove: name}) %}
+[grunt-assemble-anchors](https://www.npmjs.com/package/grunt-assemble-anchors): Assemble plugin for creating anchor tags from headings in generated html using Cheerio.js. | [homepage](https://github.com/assemble/grunt-assemble-anchors)

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](git://github.com/assemble/grung-assemble-contextual/issues/new).
+For bugs and feature requests, [please create an issue](git://github.com/assemble/grunt-assemble-contextual/issues/new).

 ## Authors